Do Pre-Existing Conditions Affect Personal Injury Claims and Settlements?

-The rule’s name comes from an imaginary case that illustrates the core concept: Imagine a person who injured someone else, unaware that the victim’s skull was as thin as an eggshell.
-Obviously, such a condition would leave that person extremely susceptible to injury.
+The rule’s name comes from an imaginary case that illustrates the core concept.
+Imagine a person who injured someone else, unaware that the victim’s skull was as thin as an eggshell.
+Such a condition would leave that person extremely susceptible to injury.
 According to the “eggshell skull rule,” the defendant is liable for all damages that stem from their wrongful actions, even though they had no idea about the victim’s condition and even though that condition played a role in the severity of the resulting injuries.

 The most important takeaway from this rule is that no victim should hesitate to contact an attorney if they were injured due to someone else’s negligence, regardless of the state of their health before the accident.

 Contact Myers Law Firm If You've Been Injured

 If you or a loved one has been injured due to someone else’s negligent actions, Myers Law Firm is here to help with aggressive, dedicated legal advocacy.
 We understand how your prior injury can affect your case, and we have extensive experience with cases where a defendant’s insurance company tries to avoid paying claims.
 When you choose us to represent you, we’ll put our years of experience and familiarity with local courts to work for you, and we’ll fight relentlessly on your behalf until your case reaches a resolution.

 Call our offices today at 888-376-2889 or fill out the contact form on our website to schedule your free consultation with our car accident lawyers.
 We will use this time to get to know you, learn about your case, and inform you about your legal options so you can go forward with confidence.